-I use genetic and genomic tools to understand how natural and human-altered landscapes affect connectivity among populations.
-I explore these ideas using a range of systems.
+We use genetic and genomic tools to understand how natural and human-altered landscapes affect connectivity among populations.
+We explore these ideas using a range of systems to answer these questions and more:

-Metapopulation genomic connectivity across space and time in Arvicola amphibius
+Metapopulation genomic connectivity across space and time in water voles (Arvicola amphibius)

 Metapopulations are naturally structured populations, and their dynamics can provide insight into processes occurring in landscapes fragmented by human activities.
 I apply genomic tools to better understand metapopulation dynamics across space and time in the water vole (Arvicola amphibius), in northwestern Scotland.
 I will use SNPs to analyze spatial genetic structure and dispersal within this metapopulation.
 I am conducting this study with my current postdoc advisor Chris Sutherland (University of Massachusetts) and Xavier Lambin (University of Aberdeen).